Home

 try on

-To put on a piece of clothing or accessory to see if it fits or looks good.
+To put on a piece of clothing or accessory temporarily to see if it fits or looks good before deciding whether to buy or keep it.

 tumble on